LazyPanda902/GrammarChecker/README.md

 # GrammarChecker

-A desktop grammar and rewriting app built with Electron, React, and the Google Gemini API.
+GrammarChecker is a desktop grammar and rewriting app built with Electron, React, and the Google Gemini API.

-GrammarChecker helps users improve writing in a clean desktop workspace with support for grammar correction, rewrites, tone changes, saved local API key flow, and persistent history across launches.
+It provides grammar correction, rewrites, tone changes, local API key setup, and persistent history in a clean desktop workspace.

 ## Download

 Download the latest Windows installer from the [Releases](../../releases) page.